temmie-analyst/DATA-ANALYSIS-CAPSTON-PROJECT/README.md

 The final stage of analysis involved creating interactive dashboards in Power BI, which enhanced the presentation of insights through advanced visualization techniques.
 This included:

-Dynamic Dashboards: Developing comprehensive dashboards that presented key metrics such as total revenue, average subscription length, and customer distribution across regions, allowing stakeholders to gain a quick overview of business performance.
+Dynamic Dashboards: Developing comprehensive dashboards that presented key metrics such as total revenue, sum quantity of each product, Revenue by month, Revenue by region etc, allowing stakeholders to gain a quick overview of business performance.

-Interactive Reports: Creating interactive reports where users could drill down into specific metrics, filter data by subscription type or region, and explore trends in sales overview, top-performing products, regional breakdowns key customer segments, cancellations, and subscription trends and This interactivity enabled a more nuanced understanding of the data.
+Interactive Reports: Creating interactive reports where users could drill down into specific metrics, filter data by product or region, and explore trends in sales overview, top-performing products, regional breakdowns key customer segments, total revenue etc. This interactivity enabled a more nuanced understanding of the data.

 Visualizations: Utilizing a variety of visualization tools such as bar charts, line graphs, and pie charts to represent data clearly and effectively.